 Log Search and Dashboards

 One you have logs in Sematext you can search them when troubleshooting, save queries you run frequently or create your individual logs dashboard.
+Though there are some predefined dashboards as well.
+Here’s the first one, Overview:

 Search for Solr Logs